 - 3.1 The Section 151 Officer is required to undertake a formal review of general reserve levels.
 In assessing the adequacy of such balances, the Chief Officer (Resources) takes account of the strategic, operational and financial risks facing the authority.
 The effectiveness of internal financial and other controls are also taken into account; assurance on these can be taken from the respective formal Statements and external assessments.
 Consideration has also been given to the specific risks and assumptions underlying the HRA as set out in Appendix B. - 3.2 After reviewing the Housing Revenue Account and General Fund in comparative terms and considering the key issues, assumptions and risks underlying the budget projections, the Section 151 Officer advises retaining the minimum level of HRA Balances at £350K to support the budget forecasts, as part of the overall medium term financial planning for the HRA.
-This level has presented no difficulties in previous years and furthermore, the HRA has other substantial reserves available, to support the condition of the housing stock and manage other current service risks. - 3.3 The Business Support Reserve, which was established last year, has a current balance of £8.1M.
+This level has presented no difficulties in previous years and furthermore, the HRA has other substantial reserves available, to support the condition of the housing stock and manage other current service risks. - 3.3 The Business Support Reserve has a current unallocated balance of £8.5M.
 Until future plans for increasing the stock of one bedroom accommodation are developed no further contributions are being made into this reserve.
+It is currently anticipated that detailed proposals (taking into account the impact on the HRA 30-year Business Plan) will be brought back to Cabinet during 2015/16.
 Cabinet still have authority to allocate this reserve, but any future contributions would be approved by Council as part of the overall budget process.
-This still gives Cabinet the flexibility to develop and refine its plans. - 3.4 In terms of provisions, the annual contribution to the bad debts provision has decreased slightly from those planned a year ago.
-This is despite the introduction of the new welfare reforms, although the position will continue to be closely monitored. - 3.5 A draft statement on all reserves is attached at Appendix C (i) and Appendix C (ii).
+This still gives Cabinet the flexibility to develop and refine its plans.

+- 3.4 There has been less call on the Major Repairs Reserve in the current year than originally assumed, mainly due to more capital receipts being received and applied as a result of increased Right to Buys and also use of earmarked reserves for specific Schemes. - 3.5 An interim review of other earmarked reserves for next year has also identified that not all in year contributions are needed for the forthcoming year, although they will still be required over the 30 year period.
+A more detailed review will be undertaken during 2015/16 to inform future levels, however. - 3.6 In terms of provisions, the annual contribution to the bad debts provision has increased slightly from those planned a year ago and will continue to be closely monitored. - 3.7 A draft statement on all reserves is attached at Appendix C (i) and Appendix C (ii).
 The latter details the purpose and application of each reserve together with relevant recommendations on current use.
-These reserves are viewed as adequate for the period covered, but will need to be reviewed regularly as shown.
+These reserves are viewed as adequate for the period covered, but will need to be reviewed in more detail as highlighted above.
 Cabinet is asked to endorse this information, with the Statement being referred on to Council as part of the HRA budget proposals.

-4 2014/15 BASE BUDGET AND FUTURE YEARS' PROJECTIONS
+4 2015/16 BASE BUDGET AND FUTURE YEARS' PROJECTIONS